Shaping Sparse Rewards in Reinforcement Learning: A Semi-supervised Approach: Introduction

+In general, densifying reward with \textit{reward design} or \textit{reward shaping} \cite{Ng1999PolicyIU} methods face the inescapable predicament of reward hacking \cite{NIPS2017_32fdab65}.
+This phenomenon can lead to a shift in the optimal policy, or cause the agent to learn a behavior that deviates from the intended design.
+In response to this dilemma, supervised-based reward shaping methods demonstrate greater fidelity to the original reward formulation.
+Moreover, \cite{Memarian2021SelfSupervisedOR} prove that, under mild assumptions, specific modifications to the reward function can still preserve the same set of optimal policies.
+However, methods based on non-expert demonstrations under supervised learning suffer from poor sample efficiency \cite{Peng2019AdvantageWeightedRS}, especially when non-zero-reward transitions are extremely rare in sparse reward cases.

-In order to bridge the gap in handling sparse rewards, our approach performs reward shaping not only by utilizing non-zero-reward transitions but also by employing \emph{Semi-Supervised Learning} (SSL) technique to learn trajectory space representations from the majority of transitions, \textit{i.e.}, zero-reward transitions, thereby improving reward shaping.
-Explicitly, we propose an RL algorithm that applies the idea of SSL, called Semi-Supervised Reward Shaping framework (SSRS), and also propose a new data augmentation technique called double entropy data augmentation applied on non-image transitions as the perturbation method for SSL.
-By progressively approximating the state-value function and the action-state function in the reward estimator, we shape the reward in sparse-reward trajectories.
-Consistency regularization to both zero-reward and non-zero-reward transitions is adopted for the optimization of the reward estimator.
-Additionally, a monotonicity constraint is incorporated over the two components of the reward shaping estimator to further reduce the discrepancy between the shaped reward distribution and the true reward distribution.
+In order to bridge the gap in handling sparse rewards, our approach performs reward shaping not only by utilizing non-zero-reward transitions but also by employing \emph{Semi-Supervised Learning} (SSL) techniques to learn trajectory space representations from the majority of transitions, \textit{i.e.}, zero-reward transitions, thereby improving reward shaping.
+Explicitly, we propose an RL algorithm that applies the idea of SSL, called Semi-Supervised Reward Shaping framework (SSRS), which alternates between policy updates using a base RL algorithm and transition-level reward shaping via a learned reward estimator.
+Consistency regularization \cite{Bachman2014LearningWP} to zero-reward transitions is adopted for the optimization of the reward estimator.

+The rationale of SSRS is substantiated by identifying state-action pairs analogous to transitions with actual environmental rewards, and by conferring denser rewards accordingly upon those deemed sufficiently confident as “good” state-action pairs.
+Our empirical investigation reveals that the trajectory space conforms to the mild assumptions requisite for SSL, thereby permitting the application of SSL methodologies to refine the evaluative efficacy of the inferred reward function over zero-reward transitions.

+The main contributions of the paper are listed as below: \begin{itemize} \item We propose a novel reward shaping framework named SSRS, which operates on any base RL algorithm and employs SSL techniques to improve sample efficiency in sparse-reward environments.

+\item We empirically examine the underlying conditions for SSL to be effective in RL settings, propose an additional data perturbation method to better process agent observations, and suggest potential directions for future applications of SSL in reinforcement learning.